 - Develop.
 Create, edit or revise curriculum for the courses that you teach.

 - Browse.
-Find specific maps in your Atlas system by using the filters to view maps by school, grade, subject, Course name, Teacher, and by academic year.
+Find specific maps in your Atlas system by using the filters to view maps by school, grade, subject, Course name, User, and by academic year.

 - Reports.
 Create custom Scope and Sequence, curriculum analytics, and standards reports.